An American Tail: Fievel Goes West: Plot

 Despondent, Fievel speaks with an elderly bloodhound sleeping outside the jail, discovering he is actually Wylie Burp.
-Fievel tries to convince him to help, but Wylie explains (through a series of dog-related idioms) that he feels he has grown old to the point where he is no longer the lawman he was in his youth, but agrees to train Tiger as a lawman so he can officially retire.
-Though initially reluctant, Tiger relents at the suggestion that a new persona might win back Miss Kitty.
-They return to Green River to fight the cats, who attempt to use a concealed giant mouse trap on the mice at sunset during the opening of Cat R. Waul's saloon.
-Tiger, Wylie and Fievel fight the cats, during which Miss Kitty and Tanya discover the trap.
+Fievel tries to convince him to help, but the old dog explains (through a series of dog-related idioms) that he feels he has grown too old and is not as good as he was in his younger days.
+However, he agrees to train Tiger as a lawman and as a dog.
+Though initially reluctant, Tiger agrees at the suggestion that a new persona might win back Miss Kitty.
+They return to Green River to confront the cats, who attempt to use a concealed giant mouse trap on the mice at sunset during the opening of Cat R. Waul's saloon.
+Tiger, Wylie Burp, and Fievel fight the cats, during which Miss Kitty and Tanya discover the trap.
 Tanya rushes to the mice and, using her singing abilities, helps them escape.
-Seeing this, Cat R. Waul uses a giant revolver as a makeshift cannon on the fleeing mice, but Wylie has Fievel intercept from Cat R. Waul's attacks.
-When Chula takes Miss Kitty hostage, however, an incensed Tiger rescues her and the heroes use the mouse trap as a catapult to send Cat R. Waul and his cats out of Green River.
-The cats fly into the air and land into a mailbag, which a passing train picks up and leaves.
+Seeing this, Waul uses a giant revolver as a makeshift cannon on the fleeing mice, but Fievel intercepts him.
+When Chula takes Miss Kitty hostage, an incensed Tiger rescues her, and the heroes use the mouse trap as a catapult to send Waul and his gang out of Green River.
+The cats fly into the air and land in a mailbag, which a passing train snatches away, breaking the block on the water tower.

-Enamored by his new personality, Miss Kitty and Tiger are reunited.
-Tanya becomes a famous singer and the water tower flows with 1,000 gallons of water again, making Green River bloom with thousands of flowers.
-Fievel finds Wylie away from the party who hands him his sheriff badge.
-Fievel is unsure about taking it, but realizes that his journey is not over.
+Enamored by his new personality, Miss Kitty reunites with Tiger.
+Tanya becomes a famous singer and the water tower flows with 1,000 gallons again, making Green River bloom with thousands of flowers.
+Fievel finds Wylie away from the party, who hands him his sheriff badge.
+Fievel is unsure about taking it but realizes after some words of advice from Wylie that his journey is not over.